teganmaharaj/covid19_risk_prediction/README.md

 ### Train your own model

 Replace the models.py with your own if you want to use this code as a scaffold.
-Feel free to use only the data loaders and metrics and write your own main loop etc.
+Feel free to use only the data loaders and metrics and write your own main loop etc., but we may be slower to evaluate your PR the more different it is from this code.

 ## Task Details